alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/Credentialed Enumeration.md

 - A domain user's cleartext password
 - A NTLM password hash
 - SYSTEM access on a domain-joined host

+The https://wadcoms.github.io/ cheatsheet can be really helpful here.
 ## From Linux
 ### CrackMapExec
 ![[CrackMapExec#Summary]]